How to reduce hiring bias in the recruitment process

 Halo effect

 An opposite of the horns effect, the halo effect is when a recruiter fixates on a single positive quality displayed by a candidate and allows it to influence their decision heavily.
-Potentially disregarding any red flags that highlight the fact that the candidate may not be suited to a role.
+Potentially disregarding any red flags highlighting the fact that the candidate may not be suited to a role.

 Expectation anchor